Rob Gronkowski’s Girlfriend Camille Kostek Gets Flirty, Wearing Bedroom Nightie And White Stiletto Heels

-Swimsuit model and long-time girlfriend to New England Patriots star tight end Rob Gronkowski — Camille Kostek — has once again taken the time to show off her toned and trim figure on social media, much to the delight of her fans and followers.
+Swimsuit model and long-time girlfriend to New England Patriots star tight end Rob Gronkowski, Camille Kostek, has once again taken the time to show off her toned and trim figure on social media, much to the delight of her fans and followers.

 Wearing naught but a fitted nightgown and a pair of classy white stiletto heels, Kostek strikes a power pose next to a framed photograph.
 The subjects in the photograph appear to be supermodel Jerry Hall and musician Mick Jagger — a former couple famous for their engagement with paparazzi in years past.
-A few Instagram fans comment on the likeness and reinforce the suggestion that the blond bombshell in the corner of the frame is indeed Jerry Hall, with one users saying “The dress is killer.
+A few Instagram fans comment on the likeness and reinforce the suggestion that the blonde bombshell in the corner of the frame is indeed Jerry Hall, with one user saying, “The dress is killer.
 You look like Jeri Hall in the photo ur standing next to.”

 Kostek’s nightgown is a provocative affair, strappy and showing off a great deal of skin as it hugs her upper torso.
 Composed of a silky sateen fabric in an ivory hue, the nightie blends in almost perfectly with the rest of the photograph, as Kostek is backgrounded by exquisite white drapery and a stark white wall.
 Lifting one leg to show a slit running up from the tailored hem of the sleepwear, the former cheerleader shows off a practiced and seductive poise.
 Rounding out the ensemble is a pair of pointed toe pumps.